 Unlike an indwelling catheter, you don’t need to insert the Men’s Liberty catheter into your urethra.
 In fact, you can simply attach it to your penis using an adhesive that’s not made with natural rubber latex and use it for up to 24 hours.
 The device’s design directs urine away from your penis and keep you clean and dry.

 Because there is no risk of the urine flowing backward into your bladder, you do not have to worry about developing a CAUTI.

 Order Men’s Liberty Today!

-Designed to fit discreetly under your clothes, Men’s Liberty can give you the confidence you need to go out, spend time with others, and be socially active.
-The device is covered by public as well as private insurance plans (standard deductibles and copays apply), making it an affordable solution for male urinary incontinence.
+It’s unique design fits discreetly under your clothes.
+Men’s Liberty can give you the confidence you need to go out, spend time with others, and be socially active.
+Public, as well as private insurance plans cover the device (standard deductibles and copays apply), making it an affordable solution for male urinary incontinence.

 To order your very own Men’s Liberty device, call us today at 800-484-4819 or fill out this online contact form.